AgustinSRG/webrtc-cdn/README.md

 ## Firewall configuration

-The ports used by the signaling websocket server must be openned, they are `80` and `443` by default.
+The ports used by the signaling websocket server must be opened, they are `80` and `443` by default.

 In order for the nodes to be able to communicate via WebRTC, they need to use the port range `40000:65535/UDP`

-If you use a TURN server there is no need for the UDP ports to be oppened, since communication can be acomplish using the TURN server as intermediate.
+If you use a TURN server there is no need for the UDP ports to be opened, since communication can be accomplish using the TURN server as intermediate.

 ## Documentation